ropensci/NLMR/cran-comments.md

-## Resubmission
+## Version update

-Fixed invalid URL in documentation.
+Minor update with bugfixes and improvements on the documentation.

 ## Test environments